gggdttt/gggdttt.github.io/about.md

 ---

-We would be more surprised than this Pikachu when we consider why the code is wrong(Sometimes it may be why it is correct. )
+We would be more surprised than this Pikachu when we consider why the code is wrong.

+(Sometimes it may be why it is correct. )